Upcoming Events

 We the People of the UN: Myths versus Reality

-On 24 October, 2020, we co-hosted an event with the Dias to explore the hidden world of the UN and the people who work there.
+On 24 October, 2020, FOGGS co-hosted an event with the Dias to explore the hidden world of the UN and the people who work there.
 We invited staffers who work everyday in the UN system to share their stories, experiences, and perspectives to reveal the realities of life working for the UN and other related global organizations.

 For the Betterment of the World: Different Perspectives on Moving Forward